red-g/directory/README.md

 I was working on a desktop app which used Elm for the UI.
 I needed the user to select a file; Elm would then send it's <i>path</i> to the app's backend.
-For security reasons, browser apps cannot read file paths—–therefore, a custom solution was the only option.
+For security reasons, browser apps cannot read file paths—therefore, a custom solution was the only option.
 After a lot of tinkering, I ultimately settled on this directory design.